-The rear panel of 16-port and 32-port switches feature one power status LED for single power switches and two power status LEDs for dual power switches.
-On the 4-port and 8-port switches, all LED status indicators are on the rear panel.
-The LED(s) illuminate green when the switch is turned on and operating normally.
+The rear panel of 16-port and 32-port MergePoint Unity $^{\text{TM}}$ switches feature one power status LED for single power MergePoint Unity $^{\text{TM}}$ switches and two power status LEDs for dual power MergePoint Unity $^{\text{TM}}$ switches.
+All LED status indicators on the 4-port and 8-port switches are on the rear panel and illuminate as follows:

-- The LED is off if the power supply does not have power or has failed. - The LED illuminates when the unit is ready. - The LED blinks when the switch is booting or an upgrade is in progress. - The LED blinks "SOS" if a fault condition occurs, such as power supply failure (for switches equipped with dual power supplies), elevated ambient temperature or fan failure.
+- The LED(s) illuminate green when the MergePoint UnityTM switch is turned on and operating normally. - The LED is off if the power supply does not have power or has failed. - The LED illuminates when the unit is ready. - The LED blinks when the MergePoint UnityTM switch is booting or an upgrade is in progress. - The LED blinks "SOS" if a fault condition occurs, such as power supply failure (for MergePoint UnityTM switches equipped with dual power supplies), elevated ambient temperature or fan failure.
 The LED will continue to illuminate amber as long as the failure persists.